 - Estimating and allocating resources

-- Acquiring, building and training teams
+- Acquiring, building, and training teams

-- Managing tasks
+- Managing tasks and job assignments

 - Controlling work progress